-Here's a list of things I do consistently [updated from time to time to keep up with the blogisphere], including resource and affiliate links for your reference.
+Here's a list of things I do consistently [these are updated from time to time to keep up with the blogisphere], including resource and affiliate links for your reference.

 - First I upgraded my blog by moving to self-hosted WordPress and invested in a Themeforest theme, that I personalized and made my own.
-Squarespace is also a great option and what I frequently use to create my clients' websites.
+My site is now Squarespace hosted and the platform I frequently use to create my clients' websites.

 - I took the time to identify and understand my target audience, then rebranded to better connect with them.

 - I diversify my blog’s exposure by joining online groups and communities with common and related interests that would prove to be great resources.